Stereotypy: Proposed causes

 There are several possible explanations for stereotypy, and different stereotyped behaviors may have different explanations.
-A popular explanation is stimming, which hypothesizes that a particular stereotyped behavior has a function related to sensory input.
-Other explanations include hypotheses that stereotypy discharges tension or expresses frustration, that it communicates a need for attention or reinforcement or sensory stimulation, that it is learned or neuropathological or some combination of the two, or that it is normal behavior with no particular explanation needed.
+A popular explanation is stimming, which hypothesizes that a particular stereotyped behavior has a function related to a sensory input.
+Other explanations include hypotheses that stereotypy discharges tension or expresses frustration, that it communicates a need for attention or reinforcement or sensory stimulation, or that it is learned or neuropathological or some combination of the two, or that it is normal behavior with no particular explanation needed.

 Associated terms

 Punding is a term that was coined originally to describe complex prolonged, purposeless, and stereotyped behavior in chronic amphetamine users; it was later described in Parkinson's disease.
 Punding is a compulsion to perform repetitive mechanical tasks, such as sorting, collecting, or assembling and disassembling common items.
 Punding may occur in individuals with Parkinson's disease treated with dopaminergic agents such as L-DOPA.

-Tweaking is a slang term for compulsive or repetitive behavior; it refers to someone exhibiting pronounced symptoms of methamphetamine or amphetamine use.
+Tweaking is a slang term for compulsive or repetitive behavior; it refers to someone exhibiting pronounced symptoms of methamphetamine or other drug use.